 Begin rolling from the top and work your way down into a cylinder.
 It’s as easy as it appears!

-In conclusion, if you’re looking to get rid of Blu Tack stains from the wall without damaging the paint or wallpaper, arm your paint.
-A citrus stain remover will work too and is a great option for those who don’t have any on hand.
-You can also try a Magic Eraser, which is great for removing stains off walls.
+In conclusion, if you want to remove Blu Tack stains from the wall without damaging the paint or wallpaper, a citrus stain remover will work and is a great option.
+You can also try a Magic Eraser, which is excellent for removing stains from walls.